 The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D enrollees who have reached the coverage gap and are not already receiving "Extra Help."
 A 50% discount on the negotiated price (excluding the dispensing fee and vaccine administration fee, if any) is available for those brand name drugs from manufacturers that have agreed to pay the discount.
-The plan pays an additional 2.5% and you pay the remaining 47.5% for your brand drugs.
+The plan pays an additional 5% and you pay the remaining 45% for your brand drugs.

-If you reach the coverage gap, we will automatically apply the discount when your pharmacy bills you for your prescription and your Explanation of Benefits (EOB) will show any discount provided.
+If you reach the coverage gap, we will automatically apply the discount when your pharmacy bills you for your prescription and your Part D Explanation of Benefits (Part D EOB) will show any discount provided.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.
+The amount paid by the plan (5%) does not count toward your out-of-pocket costs.

 You also receive some coverage for generic drugs.
-If you reach the coverage gap, the plan pays 28% of the price for generic drugs and you pay the remaining 72% of the price.
-The coverage for generic drugs works differently than the coverage for brand name drugs.
-For generic drugs, the amount paid by the plan (28%) does not count toward your out-of-pocket costs.
+If you reach the coverage gap, the plan pays 35% of the price for generic drugs and you pay the remaining 65% of the price.
+For generic drugs, the amount paid by the plan (35%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.
 Also, the dispensing fee is included as part of the cost of the drug.